simon-v/bchinfo.org/en/full-node.md

 The blockchain and wallet files in the data directory are compatible between versions so there is no requirement to make any changes to the data directory when upgrading.
-Occasionally the format of those files changes, but the new Bitcoin Core version will include code that automatically upgrades the files to the new format so no manual intervention is required.
+Occasionally the format of those files changes, but the new Bitcoin Cash Node version will include code that automatically upgrades the files to the new format so no manual intervention is required.

 Sometimes upgrade of the blockchain data files from very old versions to the new